 QSC is featured in the following My New Microphone articles:

 However, power amps are typically built with line level inputs.
-In other words, they “expect” line level signal, which are much stronger than the mic level signals a microphone outputs.
+In other words, they “expect” line level signals, which are much stronger than the mic level signals a microphone outputs.

-Therefore, connect a microphone directly to a power amp would work, but the signal-to-noise ratio would be terrible because the gain would not be appropriate for the mic level signal.
+Therefore, connect a microphone directly to a power amp would work.
+Still, the signal-to-noise ratio would be terrible because the gain would not be appropriate for the mic level signal.

 So in order to connect a microphone to a power amp, it’s important to have a microphone preamplifier in between the mic and power amp.
-This preamp could be a standalone single-channel preamp or it could built into an audio mixing board.
+This preamp could be a standalone unit, or it could be built into an audio mixing board.

-A mixing board or standalone preamp may also supply phantom power in the case that your microphone requires it!
+A mixing board or standalone preamp may also supply phantom power if your microphone requires it!

 Can Microphones Plug Into Powered Speaker Amps?